treboryatska/gitdao/README.md

 ## GitDAO's Mission

-Create the necessary tools so any project can easily create any governance model they see fit.
+Create objective tools any project can use to easily assign project ownership to contributors.

-Decentralize the governance of FOSS projects in part or in full.
+Enable credibly neutral governance models for free and open source software (FOSS) projects.

 ## Why GitDAO?

+Gitdao allows open projects to **split project stewardship between the founders, contributors, and owners in whatever way they see fit**.

-FOSS projects require some sort of governance.
-Even with open source code, someone has to decide what features to approve, what pull requests to merge, etc. Historically if a large enough group of contributors disagreed with the original founder, they would fork the project and create a new one.
+Today, FOSS projects are controlled by the founders who decide roadmap features and their priority, and retain full ownership of the project's assets.
+This may work in some cases, but it fails to properly align incentives between the open project and its most important asset--a diverse community of developers.
+Although the source code is open, the governance of the project is not.
+Historically if a large enough group of contributors disagreed with the original founders, they would fork the project and create a new one.
+This imposes real time and money switching costs on developers and users.

-Today many FOSS (free and open source software) projects are controlled by the original founders.
-So even thought the source code is open, the governance of the project is not.
-This may be ok for some projects but not necessarly for all.

-I believe governance of a FOSS project should be able to be more dynamic.
-It should have the option to be able to evolve naturally and seemslessly with the project as people come and go.
+FOSS project governance should be more dynamic.
+It should evolve naturally and seemslessly with the project as people come and go.

-We should also **have the option to be able to split the management of the project between the founders, contributors, owners or even users in whatever way they see fit**.
-There is no easy way to do this today.

-With GitDAO you could for example, set a fixed percentage ownership for the founders and a fixed percentage for the contributors.
-The part you assign to the contributors is continuosly been realocated between the contributors as the project evolves with the rules you define.
+With GitDAO, you can set predefined governance rules for the founders and contributors.
+This allows governance control percentages to be realocated as the project grows and evolves.

-FOSS projects have:

-* Assets: The code, the website, the domain, the social media accounts, the funds, etc.
-* Management: The governance of the project.
-Who can merge pull requests, who can approve features, who can decide what to do with the funds, etc.

-The assets are controlled by management.
-This management can be done by the project founders at the beginning but as the project evolves this control may or may not need to change.

 ## First proof of concept